Tuesday, 11 August 2020

 The growth of private credit and private debt funds as an asset class took off following the 2006 global financial crises.
 Once again markets around the world are facing new kinds of dislocations, disruptions and realignments spurred on by the COVID-19 pandemic and its likely aftermath.

-Join leading experts in the private funds space as they debate and discus what is next for the private debt funds industry in the Asia-Pacific and rest of the world.
+A panel of leading experts in the private funds space as they debated and discussed what is next for the private debt funds industry in the Asia-Pacific and rest of the world.

 16:00 – 17:00 (HK Time GMT +8)